 Botha confirmed that an investigation was taking place.

 “These decisions were based on allegations made against certain executives and those decisions [to suspend] … were based on allegations of sexual harassment, [and] irregularities in the supply chain management.
+The board had to investigate these financial irregularities to establish their veracity.
+They remain allegations until proven otherwise,” said Botha.

 It is not clear why Mfeketo, who took over from Lindiwe Sisulu in February, somersaulted so dramatically over the board’s decision to suspend Moloi.
 It is also not clear whether she has acted beyond her powers.
 In terms of the HDA’s constitution, the chief executive and the chief financial officer are accountable to the board and not to the minister.